Henry W. Corbett: The First National Bank

 Shortly after Corbett and the Failings acquired the bank it moved into the Corbett Building, completed in 1870.
 The Corbett Building on SW 1st Avenue between Alder and Washington was the first fully cast-iron fronted building in the city.

 The three-storey building had floor to ceiling windows, an advanced innovation.
-Its cast-iron frontispieces where manufactured in Baltimore and shipped around Cape Horn.
+Its cast-iron frontispieces were manufactured in Baltimore and shipped around Cape Horn.
 (The bank subsequently moved into a new bank building built by H.W.
 Corbett.
 The present First National Bank Building at 401–409 SW 5th Avenue, designed by Coolidge and Shattuck of Boston, resembling some of the Lincoln memorial classicism, was built in 1916 when the bank outgrew those later quarters and when it was subsequently under the ownership of H.W.Corbett's grandsons).

 Corbett and his brother-in-law, Henry Failing proved to be astute bankers.
 Corbett was a keen investor and trader and the only real politician – in the broadest sense – among the merchants of 1851.
 Corbett was at various times City treasurer of Portland, member of the city council, and chairman of the Republican State central committee.
 Elected as a Republican to the United States Senate, he served from March 4, 1867, to March 3, 1873, although Josiah Failing was an Oregon delegate at the second convention that re-nominated Abraham Lincoln and the following one that chose Grant (and he also served as a Republican state chairman).